 By the way, Avid just updated the Exciter/Big Bottom AAX bundle that they distribute for us, updated the graphics to match our our new hardware.

 Does Aphex have any ambitions to forage into the plugin world on their own?

 No-one else was doing it, and it was definitely a hole waiting to be filled.
 When you look at the market from a manufacturing standpoint, there aren’t a lot of companies out there doing USB audio interfaces and 500 Series products.
 When recording and mixing with a DAW and standard 500 frames, other things are required.
 First you need an audio interface with the right amounts of ins and outs.
 You also need analog cables to connect everything.
-You also have to know how to route the audio properly.
-There’s so much that can go wrong, and it’s a pain.
-Our USB 500 rack not only makes it much easier and less expensive but it will also bring more people in to the 500 series market!
+You also have to know how to route the audio properly, and there’s so much that can go wrong that it’s a pain.
+Our USB 500 rack not only makes it much easier and less expensive but it will also bring more people in to the 500 series market.
 So it’s great for the whole 500 series industry.

 In order to put so many components into one product, does there have to be a compromise when making the USB 500 Rack?